21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Alternative: Dashly, Eloqua, Pardot, Zoho CRM.

 There is a thing everybody loves in marketing — they are great at lead generation and nurturing.
-But it’s often a downside — the process of handing those leads over to sales.
-In fact, marketers lack information about whether those leads became clients or not.
+But it’s often a downside — handing those leads over to sales.
+Marketers lack information about whether those leads became clients or not.
 That’s what Outreach is here for.

-Why it’s useful: If you’re about serious sales and marketing managenent and alignment, this tool is a must-have for your martech stack.
-Both teams, marketing and sales, are welcomed to use Outreach to track leads.
+Why it’s useful: If you’re about severe sales and marketing management and alignment, this tool is a must-have for your martech stack.
+Both marketing and sales are welcome to use Outreach to track leads.
 Imagine you’ve got a promising lead from the webinar.
-You gave it to sales, and the next day entering the service watched their enriched data, communication channel, and… ta-dah! — first payment.
+You gave it to sales, and the next day entering the service, watched their enriched data, communication channel, and… ta-dah! — first payment.
 Great, isn’t it?

 Price: $100 per month/user